By Jackie Thakkar Feb. 08, 2019

 Here’s some stats.
 According to recent studies, 95 per cent of Indian millennials are stressed.
 And about 93 per cent of us are perpetually sleep-deprived.
 This can be attributed to high stress levels and our infamously toxic work culture that encourages the “long hours = hard work” philosophy.
 Our grandparents’ generation normalised having 12 children, and our parents’ normalised 12-hour work days.
 While I can forgive my Baa for adding to India’s population crisis (the ’50s were a boring time, after all), I’m not sure if I can forgive my dad’s generation for adding to the work culture woes of millennial India.
 Even new-age employers aren’t warming up to work-from-home set ups and are instead considering setting up sleeping pods in the workplace itself.
 Because fuck you and your social life, you entitled millennial.

-Even though being a high-functioning millennial in 2019 entails having a thriving social life, it’s actually a pretty daunting task.
+Even though being a high-functioning millennial today entails having a thriving social life, it’s actually a pretty daunting task.

 In our 20s, there’s no greater juggling act than trying to balance work, a social life, and a decent sleep cycle.
 If you’re managing to do alright in your career while maintaining a semblance of a social life and somehow also managing to magically get a full eight hours of sleep every night, then teach me, senpai!
 Show me the light and enlighten me in adopting your ways.
 Because even at my best, I can manage to do two out of these three.